Ohio Tint Exemption

 Receive Your Exemption Certificate

-Once approved, your official tint exemption certificate is delivered digitally.
-Keep it in your vehicle at all times.
+Once approved, your official exemption certificate is delivered digitally.
+Keep it in your vehicle for OSHP, CPD, ClevePD, and all local agencies.

 Ohio Tint Law Requirements

-Front Side Windows: 50% VLT VLT minimum
+Front Side Windows: 50% VLT minimum (all vehicles)

-Back Side Windows: Any darkness VLT minimum
+Back Side Windows: 50% VLT (sedan) / Any (SUV/truck)

-First Offense Penalty: $150 fine (minor misdemeanor)
+First Offense Penalty: $150+ fine (minor misdemeanor)

-Governing Statute: Ohio Revised Code §4513.241
+Governing Statute: ORC §4513.241

 How Much Does It Cost?